-The Board of Directors of the Company has unanimously concluded that the approval of the Fixed DSU Plan Resolution is in the best interest of the Company and its Shareholders and recommends that Shareholders vote FOR the Fixed DSU Plan Resolution.
-The Company has been advised that the directors and senior officers of the Company intend to vote all Common Shares held by them in favour of the Fixed DSU Plan Resolution.
-In the absence of a contrary instruction, the person(s) designated by management of the Company in the enclosed form of proxy intend to vote FOR the Fixed DSU Plan Resolution.
+The Board has unanimously concluded that the approval of the unallocated entitlements under the DSU Plan is in the best interest of the Company and its Shareholders, and recommends that Shareholders vote FOR the DSU Plan Resolution.
+The Company has been advised that the directors and senior officers of the Company intend to vote all Common Shares held by them in favour of the DSU Plan Resolution.
+In the absence of a contrary instruction, the person(s) designated by management of the Company in the enclosed form of proxy intend to vote FOR the DSU

+Plan Resolution.
 Abstentions and broker non-votes will not be counted either in favour of or against this proposal and, therefore, will have no effect on the outcomes of such proposal.